Programmers1/OpenBlocks/README.md

 OpenBlocks is a free, open source voxel engine written in Java.
 We aim to allow the community to contribute their ideas and skills to OpenBlocks.

 ## Contact
-I am on IRC chat most of the time, feel free to join: [#OpenBlocks](http://webchat.esper.net/?nick=&channels=OpenBlocks).
+I am on IRC chat most of the time, feel free to join [#OpenBlocks](http://webchat.esper.net/?nick=&channels=OpenBlocks).
 (Or join irc.esper.net on channel #OpenBlocks in your IRC client)

 ## Contributing